Candidates for Rhinoplasty

 Candidates for Septoplasty

 In patients with nasal obstruction, a septoplasty may be indicated if there is deviation of the septum.
 The septum is the structure that separates the left nostril and right nostril.
-Straightening a crooked septum not only improves breathing through the nose, but can also potentially help with snoring and sleep apnea.
-Another cause for nasal obstruction is large turbinates (e.g. inferior turbinate hypertrophy).
+Straightening a crooked septum not only improves breathing through the nose but can also potentially help with snoring and sleep apnea.
+Another cause for nasal obstruction is large turbinates (e.g., inferior turbinate hypertrophy).
 The turbinates are structures inside the nose that warm and moisturize air.
 If these structures are abnormally large and are causing obstruction, a turbinate reduction can be helpful.

 The Importance of a Rhinoplasty Expert

-Rhinoplasty is one of the most challenging procedures in plastic surgery.
-The difference of even a single millimeter can significantly affect the appearance and functionality of the nose.
-Furthermore, some changes after a rhinoplasty may not become evident for months or years later.
-Scar tissue formation, contracture, and collapse can progressively worsen with time.
 Dr. Foulad performs revision rhinoplasty following a primary rhinoplasty that did not turn out well, either because of poor cosmetic outcome and/or difficulty with breathing.
-It is imperative that your rhinoplasty is performed by a well trained surgeon who recognizes the complexities of the nose.
+It is imperative that your rhinoplasty is performed by a well-trained surgeon who recognizes the complexities of the nose.
 The techniques performed should be customized for each patient, while considering the effects on both appearance and breathing.

 How Rhinoplasty is Performed

-Dr. Foulad most commonly uses an external (open) approach.
-This enables excellent visualization and access to all the structures of the nose.
-The small incision created at the bottom of the nose for the external approach is typically not noticeable when sutured meticulously.
+Dr. Foulad commonly performs rhinoplasty using twilight sedation, ensuring patient comfort and safety throughout the procedure.
+He frequently employs the external (open) approach, which allows for excellent visualization and access to all nasal structures.
+The small incision made at the base of the nose heals well and is typically unnoticeable when sutured meticulously.

 How to Prepare for Rhinoplasty